nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- {% include base_path %} -->

 <!-- Publications -->
-### In Preparation

-* **Ariyaee, Koorosh.** Lateral in Central Kurdish: An acoustic study.
-In R. Falahati & Z.
-Ghane (Eds.), *The Handbook of Phonetics and Phonology of Modern Iranian Languages*.
-Springer.
-* **Ariyaee, Koorosh.** Triggers and targets: nasals and vowels in Tehrani Persian.
-In A.
-Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi (Eds.), *The Handbook of Persian Dialects and Dialectology.
-Springer*.

 ### 2020
 * **Ariyaee, Koorosh** & Peter Jurgec.
 Variable hiatus in Persian is affected by suffix length.